 History & About the Sport

-What is an Obstacle Race or Mud Run?
+What is an Obstacle Course Race (OCR) or Mud Run?

 “An obstacle race is equal parts mental toughness and physical endurance.
 These events require the primal desire to conquer the course and the physical dexterity to tackle each obstacle that we (happily) put in your way”